Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

 P.S.
-In the Tagalog language, the word, Taal, means native, natural or original.
+In the Tagalog language, the word, Taal, means native, natural, or original.

-Contrary to popular belief, supervolcano is an actual scientific term, referring to the largest sized volcanoes on our planet.
-Over the years, geologists have developed a straightforward method for calibrating volcanic eruptions, both past and present.
+Contrary to popular belief, "supervolcano" is an actual scientific term, referring to the largest-sized volcanoes on our planet.
+Over the years, geologists have developed a straightforward method for calibrating volcanic eruptions, both past, and present.
 To do this they simply calculate the volume of erupted material that has been ejected from the mouth of the volcano.
 The measurement is done in cubic kilometers or km3.

-Next, the data is quantified into a scale ranging from 1 to 8.
+Next, the data is quantified on a scale ranging from 1 to 8.
 This scale is called the VEI or Volcano Explosivity Index.
 Volcanoes, which emit at least 1,000 km3 of volcanic material (called tephra by scientists) are classified as supervolcanoes.
 The first eruption at Taal occurred some 500,000 years ago.
 Today, this event is categorized as a supervolcano.

 Aerial View of Lake Taal in the Philippines

 After a volcano completes its eruption cycle, it often leaves a giant crater at the top of the mountain.
-Over time, the floor of the giant valley may collapse, creating an even larger bowl shaped depression.
-The scientific word for this geologic landform is caldera.
+Over time, the floor of the giant valley may collapse, creating an even larger bowl-shaped depression.
+The scientific word for this geologic landform is "caldera."
 Throughout the world, most calderas remain dry, but there are a few, like the one at Taal that will fill up with water to form a large lake.
-Other famous volcanic lakes, created in this manner, would include Lake Taupo in New Zealand, Lake Tobo in Indonesia and Crater Lake in the United States.
+Other famous volcanic lakes, created in this manner, would include Lake Taupo in New Zealand, Lake Tobo in Indonesia, and Crater Lake in the United States.
 Among all these volcanic lakes, Taal is the most active, today.